 What are the options for single or multiple missing teeth?

 With dental implants, patients have a variety of restorative options.
 Individual implants can support a ceramic crown, making it appropriate for single tooth replacement.
-But if multiple teeth are involved, we can use implants in pairs to support longer prosthetics, such as multi-tooth dental bridges or an “All-on-4” hybrid denture design.
+But if multiple teeth are involved, we can use implants in pairs to support longer prosthetics, such as multi-tooth dental bridges.

 What are the advantages of implants?